nsarno/knock/README.md

 - **Modify the token payload**

 By default the token payload contains the entity's id inside the subject (`sub`) claim.
-If you want to modify this behaviour, implement in your entity model an instance method `to_token_payload` that returns a hash representing the payload.
+If you want to modify this behaviour, implement within your entity model an instance method `to_token_payload` that returns a hash representing the payload.

 E.g.